-However, a no cost refinance can still help some homeowners make their finances more manageable.
-Read on to decide if the no fee refinancing approach is right for you.
+Still, a no-closing-cost refinance can help some homeowners make their finances more manageable.
+Read on to decide if a no-closing-cost refinance is right for you.

 Let’s break it down.